Toma400/The_Isle_of_Ansur/readme.md

 - **[Principles For Code Contribution](https://github.com/Toma400/The_Isle_of_Ansur/wiki/Code-Contribution-Principles)**
 - **[Principles For Assets Contribution](https://github.com/Toma400/The_Isle_of_Ansur/wiki/Assets-Contribution-Principles)**

-In next months translation contributions will be opened, when most of game features are in place.
+In next months translation and quest contributions will be opened, when most of game features are in place.

 # Credits